ntim0/Project1/README.md

 # Analysis of Cryptocurrency Market Dynamics

 This repository contains the source code, data, and report for a Python-based analysis of Bitcoin (BTC) and Ethereum (ETH) market dynamics.
-The project was completed for a course assignment and is documented in an IEEE-style technical report (`main.tex` / compiled `Project_1.pdf`).
+The project was completed for a course assignment and is documented in an IEEE-style technical report (`main.tex`).

 The analysis focuses on three questions: